jsheffler/QEARL/README.md

 		https://github.com/moble/spherical_functions/blob/master/README.md

 	Download QEARL
 		Once in the repository jsheffler/QEARL click code and download zip.
 This should download a folder with the .ipynb file inside.
-		Note: You cannot run the code by opening it from this file.
+		Note: You cannot run the code by opening it from this folder on the desktop.
+You must first open Jupyter Notebook via Anaconda.
+See "To Run QEARL"

 To Run QEARL: